RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 - History of asthma, urticaria, or other allergic-type reactions after taking aspirin or other NSAIDs.
 Severe, sometimes fatal, anaphylactic reactions to NSAIDs have been reported in such patients [see WARNINGS AND PRECAUTIONS]

 - In the setting of CABG surgery [see WARNINGS AND PRECAUTIONS]

 Mechanism Of Action

-DAYPRO ALTA, the potassium salt of oxaprozin, is a nonsteroidal anti-inflammatory drug (NSAID), which dissociates into the active moiety oxaprozin in vivo.
+DAYPRO ALTA, the potassium salt of oxaprozin, is a NSAID, which dissociates into the active moiety oxaprozin in vivo.
 Oxaprozin has analgesic, anti-inflammatory, and antipyretic properties.

 Oxaprozin is a potent inhibitor of prostaglandin synthesis in vitro.
 Oxaprozin concentrations reached during therapy have produced in vivo effects.
 Prostaglandins sensitize afferent nerves and potentiate the action of bradykinin in inducing pain in animal models.
 Prostaglandins are mediators of inflammation.
 Because oxaprozin potassium is an inhibitor of prostaglandin synthesis, its mode of action may be due to a decrease of prostaglandins in peripheral tissues.

 General Pharmacokinetic Characteristics